eduardofischermath/homemade_financial_instruments/ISSUES.md

 be verified by a naked human eye.
 Alternatively, use a ready-made tree library for printing.

-## ISSUE #0019py OPEN
+## ISSUE #0019py ONGOING

-Create structure for testing functionalities of the Python code.
+Create structure for unit testing functionalities of the Python code.
 Perhaps unittest.